MicroGrant Program for Educators & Teachers

 - Fill out our Grant Application Form below to apply for the Microgrant Program.
 Please be specific as possible when filling out the application, including what technological resources, how they will be used, and what long-term strategy will be employed to ultimately increase student achievement and technology integration.

 - Please include an attachment for the budget for the requested Education Technology.
-Please attach any documents that support the application which can include, but is not limited to, budget plan, implementation schedule, curriculum, or M&E processes.
+Please attach any documents that support the application, including budget plan, implementation schedule, curriculum, or M & M&E processes.